expenture/Expense/README.md

 ### General APIs

+Accessing APIs in this section requires a valid access token, otherwise a `401 Unauthorized` error will be returned.

 #### Account Management

-All the transactions (the log of expense or income) are filed under accounts.
+Accounts represent places to store money.
+It can be a wallet, a bank account, a debit card or a credit card.
+Accounts have a list of transactions.

 A default cash account with the name "default" and type "cash" will be created with the new user ([spec](https://github.com/Neson/Expense/blob/master/spec/models/user_spec.rb)) and set as the default account ([spec](https://github.com/Neson/Expense/blob/master/spec/models/user_spec.rb)).
 Default accounts cannot be deleted ([spec](https://github.com/Neson/Expense/blob/master/spec/models/account_spec.rb)).

+There are two different types of accounts: **normal accounts** and **<strong id="api-guide-syncing-accounts">syncing accounts</strong>**.
+Normal accounts are those that transactions are managed by the user manually, while syncing accounts has all the transactions synced with a service (e.g. a bank) automatically.
+Normal accounts are created by the user, and syncing accounts are created and managed by syncers.

+> Note: More details about syncers are described under the [Synchronizer Management](#synchronizer-management) section later.

 Operations for managing the user's accounts are listed below:

 ##### Listing Accessible Accounts

+Returns a list of accounts that is accessible by the current authorised user.

 ```http
 GET /me/accounts